WICG/turtledove/FLEDGE.md

 *   Checking whether the creative contents have been pre-approved by the seller.
 This could be implemented by an out-of-band creative review process leading to the seller handing the buyer a cryptographically-signed token, which the buyer then includes in the ad's metadata.
 See [TERN's Section 0](https://github.com/WICG/turtledove/blob/master/TERN.md#0-before-advertising-begins) for more discussion of this possibility.

 Note that `scoreAd()` does not have any way to _store_ information for use later on a different page.
 In particular, if the ad scoring logic on day 1 observes a bid from a particular interest group, and then on day 2 the browser interest group membership expires, there is no way for the ad scoring logic on day 3 to "remember" the pre-expiration membership information.

+#### 2.4 Component Auctions

+The seller worklets contained in the `componentAuctions` array behave a little differently.
+They still expose a scoreAd() funcion to score each bid from the component auction, but with a few differences.
+All of its arguments come from the component auction, including `auctionConfig`. `browserSignals` has an additional `topLevelSeller` field, which contains the seller of the top-level auction.
+Instead of returning just a bid, scoreAd returns an object with the following fields:

+* ad: Arbitrary metada to pass to the top-level seller.
+* desirability: Numeric score of the bid.
+Must be positive or the ad will be rejected.

+Once all the bids passed to the component auction's seller worklet have been scored, the bid with the highest score will be passed to the top-level seller worklet.
+In the case of a tie, a random bid will be chosen.
+For that bid, the top-level seller is passed the `bid` value from the buyer worklet, the `ad` value from the component seller worklet instead of the one from the buyer's worklet, and there is an an additional `componentSeller` field in the `browserSignals`, which has the seller for the component auction.

 ### 3. Buyers Provide Ads and Bidding Functions (BYOS for now)